nabihatahsin13/HealthInsuranceCostPredictionModelWithPython/README.md

-# HealthInsuranceCostPredictionModelWithPython

-Health Insurance Cost Prediction With Python
+#Health Insurance Cost Prediction With Python

 This project focuses on predicting medical insurance costs based on key factors such as age, gender, BMI, number of children, smoking status, and region.
 We use Linear Regression as the predictive model.

-Table of Contents
+#Table of Contents

 1. Project Overview